 There are currently no deregistered Senate TPAs.

-A registered Senate TPA can accept advertising contributions from persons ordinarily resident in Alberta and corporations, employee organizations, and groups operating within Alberta.
+A registered Senate TPA can only accept advertising contributions from persons ordinarily resident in Alberta during a Senate election advertising period.
+Contributions can be money or in-kind donations of goods or services.

-The TPA chief financial officer is responsible for issuing official contribution receipts for contributions received.
-Contributions to TPAs are not eligible to be claimed for tax credits.
+The TPA chief financial officer is responsible for reporting contributions to Elections Alberta and issuing official contribution receipts to contributors.
+Receipts issued for contributions to TPAs cannot be claimed for income tax credits.

 Click here for more information on contributions.

-A registered Senate TPA or anyone acting on their behalf can hold events to raise funds.
-Examples of fundraising events include a luncheon, meet & greet, rally, golf tournament, silent auction etc. Rules apply on who can pay to attend or who can donate/bid at a silent auction.
+A registered Senate TPA or anyone acting on their behalf can hold events and activities to raise funds for senate election advertising.
+Examples of fundraising events include a luncheon, meet & greet, rally, golf tournament, silent auction etc. Contribution rules limit who can pay to attend events or who can donate/bid at a silent auction.
+All fundraising revenues and expenses must be reported on the TPA’s advertising campaign return.

 Click here for more information on fundraising events.

-A registered Senate TPA can spend a maximum of $31,821 during the Senate election advertising period.
+A registered Senate TPA can spend a maximum of $31,900 during a Senate election advertising period.

-Senate TPAs must disclose their financial activities to Elections Alberta by filing weekly contribution reports every Thursday during the Senate election advertising period, and by filing a Senate election advertising return within 6 months after polling day.
-Failure to meet a filing deadline results in a late filing fee of $500.
+Senate TPAs must disclose their financial activities to Elections Alberta by filing weekly contribution reports during Senate election advertising periods and filing Senate election advertising returns within 6 months after Senate Election Day.
+Audited financial statements are required if revenue or expenses for the reporting period exceed $20,000.
+Automatic late filing fees apply for failure to file a report or return on time.

 Click here for more information on filing deadlines.